IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 System Requirements
 ~~~~~~~~~~~~~~~~~~~

-Support for Shibboleth in the Dataverse software is built on the popular `"mod_shib" Apache module, "shibd" daemon <https://shibboleth.net/products/service-provider.html>`_, and the `Embedded Discovery Service (EDS) <https://shibboleth.net/products/embedded-discovery-service.html>`_ Javascript library, all of which are distributed by the `Shibboleth Consortium <https://shibboleth.net>`_.
-EDS is bundled with the Dataverse software, but ``mod_shib`` and ``shibd`` must be installed and configured per below.
+Support for Shibboleth in the Dataverse Software is built on the popular `"mod_shib" Apache module, "shibd" daemon <https://shibboleth.net/products/service-provider.html>`_, and the `Embedded Discovery Service (EDS) <https://shibboleth.net/products/embedded-discovery-service.html>`_ Javascript library, all of which are distributed by the `Shibboleth Consortium <https://shibboleth.net>`_.
+EDS is bundled with the Dataverse Software, but ``mod_shib`` and ``shibd`` must be installed and configured per below.

 Only Red Hat Enterprise Linux (RHEL) and derivatives such as CentOS have been tested (x86_64 versions) by the Dataverse Project team.
 See https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPLinuxInstall for details and note that (according to that page) as of this writing Ubuntu and Debian are not offically supported by the Shibboleth project.